Southwest Corporate Fact Sheet

-In its 42nd year of service, Dallas-based Southwest Airlines (NYSE: LUV) continues to differentiate itself from other carriers with exemplary Customer Service delivered by nearly 46,000 Employees to more than 100 million Customers annually.
+In its 45th year of service, Dallas-based Southwest Airlines (NYSE: LUV) continues to differentiate itself from other air carriers with exemplary Customer Service delivered by more than 49,000 Employees to more than 100 million Customers annually.
 Southwest proudly operates a network of 97 destinations across the United States and seven additional countries with more than 3,900 departures a day during peak travel season.

-Southwest Airlines was incorporated in Texas and commenced Customer Service on June 18, 1971, with three Boeing 737 aircraft serving three Texas cities—Houston, Dallas, and San Antonio and grew to become a major airline in 1989 when it exceeded the billion-dollar revenue mark.
+Southwest Airlines was incorporated in Texas and commenced Customer Service on June 18, 1971, with three Boeing 737 aircraft serving three Texas cities—Houston, Dallas, and San Antonio—and grew to become a major airline in 1989 when it exceeded the billion-dollar revenue mark.
 In 1994, Southwest became the first major airline to offer ticketless travel.
 In 1996, Southwest became the first major airline to post a website with the launch of our “Home Gate.”
 Southwest topped the monthly domestic originating passenger rankings for the first time in May 2003.
 In 2013, Southwest started its Southwest service to a destination outside the 48 contiguous states with service to Puerto Rico.
 In July 2014, Southwest became an international airline with its first flights to Nassau, Bahamas; Montego Bay, Jamaica; and Aruba.
 In 2015, international service expanded to a total of seven countries beyond the United States.

 Read more about Southwest's Company History.

-Southwest Airlines operates nearly 3,200 flights a day.
+Southwest Airlines operates more than 3,900 flights a day.

-More than 45,000 People work to deliver exemplary Customer Service throughout the Southwest and AirTran systems.
+More than 49,000 People work to deliver exemplary Customer Service throughout the Southwest system.

-- Net income, excluding special items: $417 million
+- Record net income, excluding special items: $2.4 billion

 - On April 11, 2012, Southwest's first 737-800 began scheduled service.

-- Southwest's combined fleet has an average age of approximately 11 years.
+- The Company's fleet has an average age of approximately 12 years.

-- Southwest's average aircraft trip length is 708 miles with an average duration of one hour and 56 minutes.
+- The Company's average aircraft trip length is 750 miles with an average duration of two hours and two minutes.

 - Southwest was the launch customer for the Boeing 737-700 in 1997.
-Southwest also was a launch customer for the Boeing 737-500 and -300 series aircraft.
-And, in December 2011, announced it will be the launch Customer for the Boeing 737 MAX.
+Southwest also was a launch customer for the Boeing 737-500 and 737-300 series aircraft.
+And, in December 2011, Southwest announced it would be the launch customer for the Boeing 737 MAX.

-- In March 2012, Southwest began retrofitting its current fleet of Boeing 737-700s with a refreshed cabin design, Evolve, which utilizes durable and environmentally responsible products to reduce waste and create weight savings onboard the aircraft, while enhancing comfort for Customers.
-The cabin refresh features recyclable carpet, a brighter color-scheme, and a more durable, eco-friendly, and comfortable low-profile seat that weighs less than the current seat.
-We completed the retrofit of all Southwest -700s and 78 -300s as of September 30, 2013.
-The -800 aircraft entering the Southwest fleet also will feature Southwest's new Evolve Interior in addition to Boeing's Sky Interior.
-The Boeing Sky Interior offers a quieter, more comfortable environment for Customers with taller ceilings and more overhead bin space, improved operational security features, and ambient LED reading and ceiling lighting, which are more effective as well as energy efficient and adaptable to the mood onboard the aircraft.
+- Southwest's 737-800 aircraft also feature Boeing's Sky Interior.
+The Boeing Sky Interior offers a quieter, more comfortable environment for Customers, with taller ceilings and more overhead bin space, improved operational security features, and ambient LED reading and ceiling lighting, which is more effective as well as energy efficient and adaptable to the mood onboard the aircraft.

 Customer Support & Services Centers

-- Southwest Airlines currently operates six Customer Support and Services Centers in Albuquerque, Chicago, Houston, Oklahoma City, Phoenix, and San Antonio.
+- Southwest currently operates seven Customer Support and Services Centers: Albuquerque, Atlanta, Chicago, Houston, Oklahoma City, Phoenix, and San Antonio.

-- Southwest Airlines carried approximately 134 million onboard Customers during 2012; which is an average of more than 11 million onboard Customers per month.
+- Enplaned approximately 145 million Customers during 2015, which is an average of more than 12 million onboard Customers per month.

 - The shortest daily Southwest flight is between Austin (AUS) and Houston Hobby (HOU) (148 miles).
-The longest daily Southwest flight is between Baltimore-Washington (BWI) and Seattle (SEA) (2,335 miles).
+The longest daily Southwest flight is between Baltimore-Washington (BWI) and Oakland (OAK) (2,447 miles).

-- During third quarter 2013, 81 percent of our passenger revenues were booked via southwest.com, swabiz.com, and airtran.com.
+- During 2015, 76.5 percent of passenger revenues were booked via Southwest.com and Swabiz.com.

-- More than 17 million people subscribe to Southwest's weekly Click ‘N Save e-mails.
+- More than 20 million people subscribe to Southwest's weekly Click ‘N Save emails.

-- During third quarter 2013, 79 percent of Southwest Customers checked in online or at a kiosk.
+- During 2015, approximately 85 percent of Southwest Customers checked in online or at a kiosk.